 It’s important to get professional help and to understand and support the person with anxiety.

-- One teen in the movie showed us how Cognitive Behavioral Therapy was helpful.
-CBT is a type of exposure therapy where the person confronts what makes her anxious under professional guidance, is effective for about half of anxiety disorder patients.
+One teen in the film showed us how Cognitive Behavioral Therapy was helpful.
+CBT is a type of exposure therapy where the person confronts what makes her or him anxious under professional guidance, whichis effective for about half of anxiety disorder patients.

-Neuroimaging data indicate that it actually rewires the functioning of the amygdala and the prefrontal cortex.
+Neuroimaging data indicates that it actually rewires the functioning of the amygdala and the prefrontal cortex.

 After the showing of the movie, a panel of 3 senior girls were very brave and shared the challenges they face with anxiety.

 Two key takeaways for parents that I learned from these girls and the movie is:

 - for parents to educate themselves on anxiety…